AmazingAmpharos/OoT-Randomizer/README.md

   * Ability to create a custom seed by placing items where you want them.
   * Spoiler log is now in JSON format.
   * Plan-domizer uses the spoiler log JSON format.
+* Hotrod Rolling Goron no longer checks for Bomb Bag.
+* Wearing bunny hood increases running speed.
+* Duplicate Bottle with Letter added to plentiful item pool.
+* Every generic grotto gossip stone has their own hint.
+* Meg (Purple Forest Temple Poe) dies in one hit.
+* Desert Colossus Hands are now logically part of Spirit Temple
+* Gossip stone added to Lake Hylia to change water level after beating Morpha to keep dungeon entrance accessible with Gold Scales.
+  * Entering Water Temple with Gold Scale and Longshot is now always in logic.

+#### New Option
 * Cow Sanity
   * Playing Epona's Song for a cow for the first time gives an item.
 * Starting Age Option